 Many businesses today are blind to the digital experiences of their customers and employees until a performance issue occurs.
 Network teams use synthetic monitoring to proactively test for performance elements, but traditional tools cannot auto-configure or adapt to ever-changing internet traffic and paths.
-Without providing actual network context, these tests result in time-consuming, manual configurations, and guesswork that can negatively affect network performance, the end-users and, ultimately, the business.
+Without providing actual network context, these tests result in time-consuming, manual configurations and guesswork that can negatively affect network performance.

-With Kentik Synthetic Monitoring, part of the Kentik Network Observability Cloud, network teams now have a fully integrated solution that frequently and autonomously measures performance and availability metrics with full network context, making the resulting insights actionable immediately.
+With Kentik Synthetics, part of the Kentik Network Observability Cloud, network teams now have a solution that integrates performance monitoring with full network context.
+Network pros can automate test creation and get the context needed to make the test results actionable.

 Autonomous tests allow testing towards a higher-level entity (ASN, CDN, country, region or city) without having to specify individual IP addresses.
-They automatically determine IP addresses to test towards based on flow data and keep the list up to date by periodically refreshing it.
+IP addresses are determined automatically, based on actual network traffic, and are kept up to date via periodic refreshes.

-Kentik Synthetic Monitoring curates test results for quick and easy assessment.
-Complex, multi-site, site-mesh tests can be set up with just a couple of clicks.
-The matrix-style view helps in identifying problems at a glance and quickly drilling down to the root of the issue.
+Kentik Synthetics curates test results for quick and easy assessment.
+Complex, multi-site mesh tests can be set up with just a couple of clicks and the matrix style view helps identify problems at a glance so you can quickly drill down to the root of the issue.
+Test between any combination of PoPs, data centers, public and private clouds, and/or private network sites.

-Kentik Synthetic Monitoring enables network teams to test everything that matters — frequently and autonomously — with simple pricing that offers more testing at a lower cost.
-The management console automatically calculates the number of credits needed per test and notifies users if additional credits are needed.
-Kentik Pro Edition customers receive 2,500,000 credits per month.
-Kentik Premier Edition customers receive 5,000,000 credits per month.
+Kentik Synthetics enables network teams to test everything that matters — frequently and autonomously — with simple pricing that offers more testing at a lower cost.
+The management console automatically calculates the number of credits needed per test and warns you ahead of time if you may be running out of credits.
+Kentik Pro customers receive 2.5M credits per month.
+Kentik Premier customers receive 5M credits per month.
 Additional credits are available through the purchase of a SyntheticPak.

 In the networking context, synthetic monitoring means imitating different network conditions and/or simulating differing user conditions and behaviors.
 Synthetic monitoring achieves this by generating different types of traffic (e.g., network, DNS, HTTP, web, etc.), sending it to a specific target (e.g., IP address, server, host, web page, etc.), measuring metrics associated with each test and then building key performance indicators using those metrics.